Share Market Toolbox

 Crowd behaviourIt can be rather surprising that crowd behaviour can have such a dominant influence over the decisions of otherwise sensible and logical thinking people.

-Crowd behaviour tends to take over once a share market trend gets under way, and potential market participants start to suffer from FOMO (Fear Of Missing Out).
-And more and more investors climb into the market.
-Eventually prices reach an extreme where we see irrational exuberance, and then the inevitable price crash.
+Crowd behaviour tends to take over once a share market price trend gets under way, and potential market participants start to suffer from FOMO (Fear Of Missing Out), and more and more investors climb into the market.
+Eventually prices reach an extreme where we see irrational exuberance, and then the inevitable price crash as the prices fall back toward a more reasonable level.

 Cognitive, emotional and behavioural biasesMany investment decisions tend to be influenced by a variety of natural biases that we tend not to be aware of, including those that are classified as cognitive biases, and/or emotional biases.
 Some poeple refer to them as cognitive distortions.
 Here are just some of the more common ones: